-This plugin can be used with AutoCAD (and verticals) to simplify the process of publishing sets of drawings to DWF and/or PDF.
+This app can be used with AutoCAD (and verticals) to simplify the process of publishing sets of drawings to DWF and/or PDF.
 It runs as a command within AutoCAD - as opposed to a separate executable - and uses a separate executable to monitor AutoCAD's health and restart it, as needed.
 The status of the batch publishing operation is stored to disk, allowing it to pick up from where it left off and also for any failed documents to be retried without starting from scratch.
 A setting is available to only publish drawings that have been modified since they were last published, making it easier to publish sets of documents on a regular basis.

-Available as AutoCAD App (Plug-in).
+Available as AutoCAD App (Plug-in/Add-in).

-Compatible with AutoCAD 2012 up to AutoCAD 2016.
+Compatible with AutoCAD 2012 up to AutoCAD 2018.
 All flavors based on AutoCAD should be working like AutoCAD Architecture (ACA), AutoCAD Civil 3D, AutoCAD Electrical , AutoCAD Map 3D, AutoCAD Mechanical, AutoCAD MEP (AMEP, ABS), AutoCAD P&ID, AutoCAD Plant 3D.

 Older Windows versions might also work but are not directly supported.